 One feels that either half could have blossomed better had it stood on its own.
 However, the tie between the two is neat, and in aiming to provoke social dialogue, the play can be forgiven for trying to shoehorn in as many discussion points as possible – it’s just a shame that at times this undermines some great drama.

-Warde Street is on at the Tristan Bates Theatre until Saturday 24th August 2013, for further information or to book visit here.
+Warde Street is at the Tristan Bates Theatre until Saturday 24th August 2013.
+For further information or to book visit the show’s website here.

 Watch Damien Tracey and the creative team discussing Warde Street here: